EventGhost/EventGhost/docs/source/features.rst

 You can take a look at the list of plugins to find out, what has been implemented also.

 The plugin system is the most integral part of the program.
+Actually EventGhost is designed "around" the plugin idea from the beginning.
 Every action EventGhost does and every event it sees, is implemented through a plugin, even the most basic ones.
 So every plugin has equal rights as built-in functions, because they are actually the same.
 The user can configure and use them